YoRyan/open-nec/Docs/for-contributors/rolling-stock/njt-multilevel.md

-# MARC Multilevel Cab Car
+# NJ Transit/MARC Multilevel Cab Car

-The Bombardier Multilevel is a bilevel coach operated by MARC.
-As Dovetail Games was unable to obtain a MARC license, the locomotive is unbranded.
-It includes a cab signaling display.
+The Bombardier Multilevel is a bilevel coach operated by NJ Transit and MARC.
+As Dovetail Games was unable to obtain a MARC license, the MARC version is unbranded.
+Both variants include an NJ Transit-style cab signaling display.

 ## Controls